MicrosoftDocs/learn/learn-pr/azure/hub-and-spoke-network-architecture/includes/6-secure-hub-spoke.md

 Your company has planned the migration of on-premises resources to Azure using a hub and spoke architectural topology.
 Your company has multiple locations that will be integrated into a central on-premises datacentre and share services, such as Active Directory domain services, through a central virtualised hub in Azure.
-The networking setup has also been designed and ExpressRoute has been chosen to extend the on-premeses networks but the organization now needs to understand how to secure its network and what other services are available.
+The networking has been designed to use ExpressRoute to extend the on-premeses networks.
+The organization now needs to understand how to secure its network, and what other services are available.

 You need to understand secure network design in Azure and gain a high level understanding of Azure Firewall and Network Security Groups as a method to secure your organizations planned network design.

-In this unit, you'll explore secure networking in the Azure platform, an overview of Azure Firewall and securing virtual networks using Network Security Groups.
+In this unit, you'll explore secure networking in the Azure platform, an overview of Azure Firewall, and securing virtual networks using Network Security Groups.

 ## Secure network design on Azure

-Security should be one of the top priorities for cloud resources.
-Microsoft already provides a great security layer in the network fabric of Azure but you are still required to add additional security solutions to the resources you provision.
+Microsoft provides a great security layer in the network fabric of Azure, but you are still required to add additional security solutions to the resources you provision.

 ![Image showing Azure network infrastructure](../media/6-secure-network.png)

-The image above shows the Azure network infrastructure and the methods enabling you to securely connect between on-premises, Azure hosted resources and the public internet.
+The image above shows the Azure network infrastructure and the methods to enable you to  connect securely between on-premises, Azure hosted resources, and the public internet.

-There are several key services and features to consider as part of secure network design:
+There are several features to consider as part of securing a network design:

-- Azure Vnets to provide a base layer of security by logically isolating your environments in Azure to present unauthorized or unwanted access.
+- Azure VNets provide a base layer of security by logically isolating your environments in Azure to prevent unauthorized or unwanted access.
-- Azure DNS as a hosting service for domain names.
-It provides a secure DNS service to manage and resolve domain names in your virtual network without the need for a custom solution.
+- Azure DNS hosting service for your domain names provides a secure DNS service to manage and resolve domain names in your virtual network without the need for a 3rd party solution.
 - Azure Application Gateway as a dedicated virtual appliance that provides an application delivery controller as a service including a Web Application Firewall (WAF).
 - Azure Traffic Manager as a service to control the distribution of user traffic in Azure.
 - Azure Load Balancer as a service to provides high availability and network performance to your Azure applications.
-- Deploy a perimeter network (known as a DMZ) to segment your assets between your Azure vnet and the internet.
+- Deploy a perimeter network (known as a DMZ) to segment your assets between your Azure VNet and the internet.

 ## Introduction to security on Azure

-A critical part of a data or asset protection strategy is to protect the security and confidentiality of your network traffic, be that in the cloud or on-premises.
-Securing your network infrastructure will help towards protecting against attacks, malware, interrupted access or data loss.
+A critical part of an asset protection strategy is to protect the security and confidentiality of your network traffic, either in the cloud or on-premises.
+Securing your network infrastructure will help towards protecting against attacks, malware, interrupted access, and data loss.

-Azure has a wide range of security tools and capabilities to help make creating secure solutions far easier.
-These capabilities include:
+Azure has a wide range of security tools to help create secure solutions.
+These are:

 - Network access controls to make sure that your Azure services are accessible to only users and devices you want.
-- Network security groups as a packet filtering firewall to control vnet traffic.
+- Network security groups as a packet filtering firewall to control VNet traffic.
-- Route control and forced tunneling to define custom routes through your infrastructure and ensure services cannot initiate a connection to an internet device.
+- Route control, and forced tunneling, to define custom routes through your infrastructure and ensure services cannot initiate a connection to an internet device.
 - Enabling a virtual network security appliance through the Azure marketplace.
 - Using ExpressRoute for a dedicated WAN link to extend on-premises networks to Azure.
-- Azure Security Centre to prevent, detect and respond to threats for your Azure services.
+- Azure Security Centre to prevent, detect, and respond to threats against your Azure services.
 - Azure firewall as a network security service.

 There are a wide variety of security solutions for your organization in Azure, whilst there is no one size fits all many of the services available complement each other to provide additional layers of security.
 It's important to align to Microsoft's recommended best practice and analyze the features needed that meet organizational security requirements.

-For more information on the security of the Azure platform visit the [Microsoft Trust Centre.](https://www.microsoft.com/TrustCenter/default.aspx)

 ## Base components of Azure security for hub-spoke topologies

-The ultimate goal of network security is to ensure your resources are protected from unauthorized access or attack by applying control to your network traffic.
-In the hub and spoke model there are several core components either included in the reference architecture or that should be implemented to follow best practice:
+The ultimate goal of network security is to ensure your resources are protected from unauthorized access, or attack, by applying control to your network traffic.
+In the hub and spoke model there are several core components either included in the reference architecture, or that should be implemented to follow best practice:

 **Azure ExpressRoute**

-ExpressRoute has been configured to create a dedicated private WAN link between on-premises resources and an Azure gateway subnet in the Hub vnet.
-A network security appliance should be added between the on-premises network and the ExpressRoute provider edge routers to restrict the flow of unauthorized traffic from the vnet.
+ExpressRoute has been configured to create a dedicated private WAN link between on-premises resources and an Azure gateway subnet in the Hub VNet.
+A network security appliance should be added between the on-premises network and the ExpressRoute provider edge routers to restrict the flow of unauthorized traffic from the VNet.

 **Network Security Group (NSG)**

-Each subnet within the topology as an NSG configured.
-The NSGs require security rules to be defined to allow or deny inbound network traffic to, or outbound network traffic from, the resources in the topology.
+Each subnet within the topology has an NSG configured.
+The NSGs require security rules to be defined to allow or deny network traffic to and from resources in the topology.

 **DMZ**

-A DMZ has been configured in it's own subnet in the hub vnet for routing external traffic.
+A DMZ has been configured in its own subnet in the hub VNet for routing external traffic.
 The DMZ is designed to host network virtual appliances to provide security functionality such as firewalls and packet inspection.
 The outbound traffic from the DMZ VNet is force-tunneled to the Internet through the on-premises network so it can be monitored and audited.

 **Network Virtual Appliance (NVA)**